 Greeley did not pursue their challenge

-According to McWilliams, the 1992 Lundvall Bros V. Voss — City of Greeley is the most cited case regarding the Colorado Oil & Gas Conservation Commission (COGCC) and the rights and privileges of a home rule city or town as found under Colorado Constitution, ART.
+According to Sherman, the 1992 Lundvall Bros V. Voss — City of Greeley is the most cited case regarding the Colorado Oil & Gas Conservation Commission (COGCC) and the rights and privileges of a home rule city or town as found under Colorado Constitution, ART.
 XX, Sec.
 6.

-McWilliams added, “Now with the home rule City of Longmont in their legal battle with the Colorado Oil & Gas Association (COGA) and joinder by the COGCC, VOSS is once again being actively mentioned within certain legal circles of Colorado.”
+Sherman added, “Now with the home rule City of Longmont in their legal battle with the Colorado Oil & Gas Association (COGA) and joinder by the COGCC, VOSS is once again being actively mentioned within certain legal circles of Colorado.”

 Section III of the decision acknowledges the City of Greeley’s claim that the COGCC’s authority is unconstitutional but points out that the matter is out of the Court’s jurisdiction.